Estimate Time7 min

 HSA

 Although your health care costs might be low today, they will likely be higher in retirement.
-According to the Fidelity Retiree Health Care Cost Estimate, an average retired couple age 65 in 2023 may need about $315,000 just to cover health care expenses.6 An HSA can be a helpful tax-advantaged way to save for future costs, and in the short term, stash away funds for medical emergencies.
+On average, according to the 2023 Fidelity Retiree Health Care Cost Estimate, a 65-year-old retired couple may need approximately $315,000 in after-tax savings to cover health care expenses throughout their retirement.
+A 65-year-old individual may need $157,500 in after-tax savings to cover health care expenses.6 An HSA can be a helpful tax-advantaged way to save for future costs, and in the short term, stash away funds for medical emergencies.

 For more on why an HSA could be a smart way for you to save for expenses today and in retirement, read 6 benefits of an HSA in your 20s and 30s.